 It was quick, and quite awful, with drama to spare,

-Snapping her mast in two places as she flew through the air.
+Snapping her mast as she flew through the air.

 With a hull-cracking downdraft she was slammed to the ground—